hhblaze/SharmIPC/README.md

 void Init()
 {
 	if(sm == null)
 	  	sm = new tiesky.com.SharmIpc(
 		  	"My unique name for interpocess com in the OS scope, must be the same for both processes" , this.RemoteCall
 	  	);

   	//there are also extra parameters in constructor with description }

 Tuple<bool,byte[]> RemoteCall(byte[] data)
 {
 		//This will be called async when remote partner makes any request

-		//This is a response for remote partner return new Tuple<bool,byte[]>(true,new byte[] {1,2,3,4}); }
+		//This is a response to remote partner return new Tuple<bool,byte[]>(true,new byte[] {1,2,3,4}); }